-With respect to Women's Preventive Services only, and to the extent required by federal law, contraceptive coverage is limited to the following: barrier method-diaphragm, implanted method-IUD, sterilization method-tubal ligation, Essure, and hormonal method-generic oral contraceptives.
+With respect to Women's Preventive Services only, and to the extent required by federal law, contraceptive coverage is limited to at least one form of contraception in each of the eighteen methods identified in the FDA's most current Birth Control Guide and limited to generic products when available.
 Other contraceptives may be covered based on medical necessity.
 The Plan will pay 100 percent of the network allowed amount or 100 percent of the non-network allowance.
 You will be responsible for the total amount above the non-network allowance.